ZuInnoTe/rust-wasm-dynamic-module-study/README.md

 * There is still the need to use (implicitly) unsafe for certain scenarios.
 It is unclear if this restriction can be removed.

-Fortunately, those are are addressed or being addressed (see also [WebAssembly Roadmap](https://webassembly.org/roadmap/)).
+Fortunately, those are are addressed or being addressed (see also [WebAssembly Roadmap](https://webassembly.org/roadmap/) or [active WebAssembly Proposals](https://github.com/WebAssembly/proposals)).
 They do not block the further development of ZuSearch if not yet fully available.
 Nevertheless, the core assumption is that they become available eventually to realize all benefits and requirements of the use case.

 # Runtime choices